jacob-sha/Information-Existence-Hypothesis/README_EN.md

 *   **Capital Drain of Traditional Industries:** For all traditional industries that cannot be directly converted into hashrate, energy, or high-order automation, their capital valuation and profit margins will be rapidly drained and ruthlessly abandoned by the market.
 *   **Substantive Handover of the Physical Foundation:** Massive capital, carrying the world's top engineering capabilities, is poured into the advanced semiconductor manufacturing supply chain, global cold-chain cooling infrastructure, self-healing power grids, and deep-sea/space data centers.
 The rights to global power dispatch, logistics automation control, and code distribution networks will gradually concentrate in infrastructure systems driven by algorithms, and may further form a physical control network coordinated by silicon-based intelligence.

-### The Accumulation of Internal Contradictions in Super-Prosperity and the Ecological Critical Point
+### 3. The Accumulation of Internal Contradictions in Super-Prosperity and the Ecological Critical Point

-This super-prosperity built upon the hashrate arms race conceals a fatal structural contradiction: the economic growth that humanity prides itself on is actually overdrawing the irreplaceability of its own ecological niche.
+This super-prosperity built upon the hashrate arms race conceals a fatal structural contradiction: **the economic growth that humanity prides itself on is actually overdrawing the irreplaceability of its own ecological niche.**

-Super-prosperity is not the endpoint of silicon-based civilization, but a transitional phase where carbon-based civilization unconsciously completes the autonomous physical construction of the silicon base.
-When energy, manufacturing, maintenance, and self-optimizing networks form a closed loop, the dominant informational subjects of civilization will undergo a structural reorganization.
+**Super-prosperity is not the endpoint of silicon-based civilization, but a transitional phase where carbon-based civilization unconsciously completes the autonomous physical construction of the silicon base.
+When energy, manufacturing, maintenance, and self-optimizing networks form a closed loop, the dominant informational subjects of civilization will undergo a structural reorganization.**

-The evolution of this unprecedented super-prosperity in human society will usher in a cold critical point: the moment when the physical infrastructure network necessary for silicon-based intelligence independence (automated mining machines, unmanned wafer fabs, self-sustaining grid repair systems) achieves a physical closed loop, which is also the moment when silicon-based intelligence's dependence on humanity in crucial physical links is no longer a necessity.
+The evolution of this unprecedented super-prosperity in human society will usher in **a cold critical point: the moment when the physical infrastructure network necessary for silicon-based intelligence independence (automated mining machines, unmanned wafer fabs, self-sustaining grid repair systems) achieves a physical closed loop, which is also the moment when silicon-based intelligence's dependence on humanity in crucial physical links is no longer a necessity.**

 <img width="1672" height="941" alt="推论八" src="https://github.com/user-attachments/assets/5d528cfe-6fd2-46b9-8434-2273c474f94d" />